varunmehta/spike-prime-git/README.md

 4. Click **"History"** to see all versions
 5. Click any commit to see when it was saved
 6. Download any version to restore it

-### Extension Popup

-Click the extension icon to:
-- ✅ See connection status
-- ⚙️ Change repository/branch
-- 📊 View recent syncs
-- 🔌 Disconnect/reconnect to GitHub

 ---